odygrd/quill/docs/backtrace_logging.rst

 - Displayed later on demand
 - Automatically flushed when a high severity log message is logged

-To enable backtrace logging, initialize it first with an appropriate log level use :cpp:func:`quill::LoggerImpl::init_backtrace`.
+To enable backtrace logging, initialize it first with an appropriate log level use :cpp:func:`LoggerImpl::init_backtrace`.
 By default, backtrace logs are automatically flushed when an error occurs.

-To manually flush backtrace logs, call :cpp:func:`quill::LoggerImpl::flush_backtrace`.
+To manually flush backtrace logs, call :cpp:func:`LoggerImpl::flush_backtrace`.

 .. note::
    Backtrace log messages are always pushed to the SPSC (Single Producer Single Consumer) queue from the frontend to the backend.
 They are stored in a ring buffer that resides in the backend and flushed as needed.